leebri101/Geographically-Challenged/README.md

 1. Within the project's [repository](https://github.com/leebri101/Geographically-Challenged), you select the **Settings** tab.
 2. Then select the **Pages** menu tab on the left side.
 3. Under **Source** then, select the **Main** branch from the drop-down menu and click **Save**.
-4. A message will then show that the porject has been successfully launched with the live link.
+4. A message will then pop up that the project has been successfully deployed with a live link.

-You can visit the live link via this URL - [Geographically Challenged](https://leebri101.github.io/Yu-Gi-Oh-Guide/index.html)
+You can visit the live link via this URL - [Geographically Challenged]
 ***

  ## **Credits**